ello/wtf/_posts/resources/2015-03-15-community-directory.md

 **[Zen](https://ello.co/ellozen)** · Lead: @afurst

-**As you can see, there are a lot of awesome communities on Ello.
-Here’s a quick guide to help you create and maintain your own community!**
+## Here’s a quick guide to help you create and maintain your own community!

 Community accounts are just like any other Ello account.
 To create one of your own, simply log out from your personal account, make a new account from the Ello home page using an appropriate name for your community, and begin posting!
 Please note that you will have to use a different email address for each account.